 But with all of my fears, I learned that I cannot make anything happen any sooner than it is supposed to.
 I cannot make something happen if it is not meant to happen, and the past times when I did try to make it happen I only made things worse.
 Although, this may sound morbid; I have learned that not all single women get the traditional “happy ending” of marriage.
 Not only have I accepted that but I have also learned that it does not mean that my life is doomed for all eternity.
 It just means that marriage may not be in the cards for me and I have learned to be okay with that.
-If there is anything that past relationships have taught me is that it is better to be alone than to settle and be with a man that is going to bring more harm than good.
+If there is anything that past relationships have taught me is that

 What I am grateful for is my son.
 Although I am a single mother I am grateful, I have the chance to be a mother, have a mini-family of my own, and in the future grandchildren even if I never get married.
 If there is anything lesson that you (God) has taught me, it is that you can only take one day at a time.
 Tomorrow is not promised to anyone.
 And so I have to live today for today.
 I cannot put my life on hold or sulk in depression until I met a husband.
 I want to live my life and pursue my dreams with a passion now, and I pray to the Lord that you give me the strength, guidance, and wisdom to do that.

 If you are a single Christian woman do not be afraid to write a letter to God.
-You letter may not be as tolerant as mine.
+Your letter may not be as tolerant as mine.
 You may want to yell and scream and God in anger and frustration.
 But it is okay, vent to God because that is what He wants (see my blog here).
-God makes us all different and he know how we feel and what type of people we are.
+God makes us all different and He knows how we feel and what type of people we are.
 I can say that I have written several letters in the past to God about my singleness, some of them angry, some sad, and some accusatory toward God.
 But I have grown and decided that I will learn to trust God in all things and no that if you are single and frustrated he does have a plan for you.

 In case you missed it.